I feel a bit of a fraud.

 As I looked around today, the beds are teeming with life fulfilling its potential.

 Around a dozen leafy potato plants (with their delicate lilac and yellow flowers) hint that the gold will soon be ready to dig.
-I’ve already harvested a handful of plump, tart gooseberries.
+I’ve already harvested a handful each of plump, tart gooseberries and raspberries.
 The umbrella-leafed rhubarb is tall and pink.
 One courgette and one cucumber plant have been spared by the slugs (yay!).
-Tassles of corn sit next to budding beans.
+Tassels of corn sit next to budding beans.
 And the tomatoes are green.

 I can’t really claim green fingers—there is little that I have done, save potter about when the mood strikes me and allow myself to get lost in giving the cultivated plants room to breathe.